-The depth of the underwater appendages, estimated when possible by observers, varied from very shallow for some dFADs, similar to natural floating objects, to more than 100 m (Figure 11).
-In the WCPO, the most common dFAD depth was 50-59 m (23.0% of all dFADs).
-Around 6.2% of dFADs had appendages that were less than 10 m length, potentially linked to dFADs having lost their tail or to floating objects classified as dFADs.
-Some fleets however, such as Philippines (28.2%), Japan (15.9%), PNG (11.8%), Solomon Islands (10.0%), China and Vanuatu (all 9%) had higher percentages of dFADs with appendages less than 10 m depth.
+The depth of the underwater appendages, estimated when possible by observers, varied from very shallow for some dFADs, similar to natural floating objects, to more than 100 m (Fig. 11).
+In the WCPO, the most common dFAD depth was 50-59 m (23.1 % of all dFADs).
+Six percent of dFADs had appendages that were less than 10 m length, potentially linked to dFADs having lost their tail or to floating objects classified as dFADs.
+Some fleets however, such as Japan (16.2 %), PNG (11.3 %), Solomon Islands, China and Vanuatu (all 9 %) had higher percentages of dFADs with appendages less than 10 m depth.
 The median depth of submerged appendages was 50 m.
-Less than 1% of all dFADs were found to have underwater appendages greater than 150 m, which would likely represent erroneous records.
+Only 2 % of all dFADs were found to have underwater appendages greater than 150 m, which would likely represent erroneous records.